Neethu2022/BLAST/README.md

 ## Introduction

 We are ready to start making 2d games using the knowledge we have gained so far in HTML, CSS, and JavaScript.
-In this exercise, we will create a **Huddles** game using DOM manipulation, classes, and object-oriented programming (OOP).
+In this exercise, we will create a **Blast** game using DOM manipulation, classes, and object-oriented programming (OOP).

 The goal of this exercise is to help you practice for the Module 1 project.